 The Need for Bone and Joint Health Care

 Osteoarthritis, rheumatoid arthritis, osteoporosis, spinal disorders, low back pain, and major trauma are among 200 musculoskeletal (bone and joint) conditions affecting hundreds of millions of people globally.
-These debilitating, oftentimes chronic, conditions are painful, lead to loss of mobility and social isolation, inhibit the ability to work, and over long periods cause a deterioration of general health.
+These debilitating, and oftentimes chronic, conditions are painful, lead to mobility loss and social isolation, inhibit the ability to work, and over long periods cause a deterioration of general health.
 The pervasiveness of these conditions around the globe and the associated high cost of care, lost productivity and reduced quality of life impose a heavy burden on society.

 Our Guiding Principles